askdba/data-archival-lab/README.md

 </code></pre>

 For example I’ll insert some data on the MySQL side and should see these new messages on the Kafka Topic side.
 After the Topic is created, we can see the new messages only.
-That means you couldn't see the old data in messages which were on the PostgreSQL side.
+That means you couldn't see the old data in messages which were on the MySQL side.
 Only new insert/update/delete operations (op: c, op:u and op:d) migrated to the Kafka Topic side.